ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 This flag defaults to `false` when omitted from a Stencil configuration file.

-> Note: At this time, components created not using JSX may not be automatically defined.
-This is a known limitation of the API and users should be aware of it
+> Note: At this time, components that do not use JSX cannot be automatically defined.
+This is a known limitation of Stencil that users should be aware of.

 ### generateTypeDeclarations